Oneledger/protocol/node/doc/dataModel.md

 	- Fee
 	- Gas

-ExternalSend -- a transction send to bitcoin, ethereum, cosmos, aion, etc.
+ExternalSend -- a transction send to oneledger, bitcoin, ethereum, cosmos, aion, etc.

 	- Set of Inputs
 	- Set of Outputs